stonedev-app/SimpleI2sSpeaker/README.md

 2. create your feature branch
 3. commit your changes
 4. push to the branch
-5. sreate new Pull Request
+5. create new Pull Request
 ## Author
 [stonedev-app](https://github.com/stonedev-app)
 ## Licence